Marine initiatives planned for April 2024 – April 2026

 Consultations

 Consultations have been ongoing since 2019.
-Transport Canada has consulted at meetings of the Canadian Marine Advisory Council from 2019 to 2023, providing interested stakeholders with an overview of the proposed changes.
+Transport Canada has consulted at meetings of the Canadian Marine Advisory Council from 2019 to 2023, providing interested stakeholders with an overview of the proposed regulations .
 Transport Canada has also met with industry, and Indigenous and Inuit stakeholders since 2019 in workshops, individual meetings, and other related engagement.
 In 2019, Transport Canada posted an on-line Let’s Talk Transportation update to collect further feedback on the policy proposal and intent to amend.

 Departmental contact information